Chris Pappas (American politician): Foreign policy

-In March 2025, after incumbent Democratic U.S. Senator Jeanne Shaheen announced that she would not run for re-election in 2026, it was reported that Pappas was "definitely considering" running for the seat.
-On April 3, 2025, Pappas announced his candidacy for the seat.
+Pappas has been receiving at least $200,000 from pro-Israel donors in campaign contributions as of 2026.

+Pappas has supported war powers resolutions to limit the 2026 Iran war.
+He said, "I've supported war powers resolutions to help constrain the ability of Donald Trump to use our military in this fashion without consulting Congress and the American people."
+In an April 2026 WMUR-TV interview, Pappas said the Iran war is a "war of choice".
+He said the Iran war changed his view of arms sales to Israel, and he would now vote to limit certain arms sales to Israel.

 Personal life

-Pappas is openly gay.
 He married Vann Bentley in February 2023.
 They live in Manchester, New Hampshire.
 Pappas is an Orthodox Christian and is affiliated with the Greek Orthodox Archdiocese of America.

 Pappas co-owns the Puritan Backroom restaurant in Manchester.
 The Puritan Backroom is well-known in New Hampshire as a frequent stop for presidential candidates during the New Hampshire primary.

 Pappas appeared on Who Wants to Be a Millionaire? on October 10, 2011, and won $17,500.